segmentio/segment-docs/src/connections/sources/catalog/libraries/website/javascript/index.md

 These names may seem familar because these are the basic methods covered by the [Segment Spec](/docs/connections/spec/).
 The documentation on this page explains how to use these methods in Analytics.js specifically.

+> note ""
+> **Good to know**: For any of the different methods described in this quickstart, you can replace the properties in the code samples with variables that represent the data collected.

 ### Identify

 The `identify` method is how you link your users, and their actions, to a recognizable `userId` and `traits`.
-You can see [an `identify` example in the Quickstart guide](/docs/connections/sources/catalog/libraries/website/javascript/quickstart/#step-2-identify-users) or [find details on the identify method payload](/docs/connections/spec/identify/).
+You can see [an `identify` example in the Quickstart guide](/docs/connections/sources/catalog/libraries/website/javascript/quickstart/#step-3-identify-users) or [find details on the identify method payload](/docs/connections/spec/identify/).

 > note ""
 > Segment recommends _against_ using `identify` for anonymous visitors to your site.
 Analytics.js automatically retrieves an `anonymousId` from localStorage or assigns one for new visitors, which is attached to all `page` and `track` events both before and after an `identify`.